Criticism of value-form theory: Monetary theory of value

 Milios conflated the money that actually changes hands with all kinds of possible computable price data for a commodity under various conditions.
 Effectively, he conflated the form of value with the price-form, and real prices with ideal prices.
 Milios implies, that only priced goods can have value, but this idea flatly contradicts Marx's theory according to which product-values exist also quite independently from exchange (simply because products necessarily represent quantities of labour-effort).
+In Capital, Volume II, Marx criticizes Samuel Bailey's mistaken belief that "commodity values cease to be comparable once they no longer actively function as exchange-values, and cannot actually be exchanged for one another".

 If Milios's interpretation is correct, Marx's value theory serves no good purpose—values and prices are hardly distinguishable.
 In all his economic manuscripts, Marx says that at best prices are the "idealized expression" of the forms of value.
 This view is only logical; after all, prices express the quantity of money for which particular commodities will, or could, change owners.

 If the idealization of the form of value as a price is equated with the value-form itself, the whole value-form idea is itself redundant.
 It is a bit like saying, that the price information about a good is the same thing as the actual money that changes hands when the good is traded.
 Most people know very well what the difference is; they could hardly afford not to know it.